srish/SpreadsheetImporter/README.md

-Uses MISO Dataset API to pull contents from a live Google Spreadsheet.
+Uses <a href="http://misoproject.com/dataset/api.html">MISO Dataset API</a> to pull contents from a live Google Spreadsheet.